matchavez/mc/pages/05.notetaking/02.applications/default.md

 #### [Bear](https://bear.app)

 It's a json-type app, and it costs per month.
 Very clean, but lacks features in a way they call "minimalistic".
 Whatever.
+Also, it's another _rental_.

 #### [MWeb](https://www.mweb.im)